 Thanks to KTO, I was able to enjoy a lovely afternoon at Jeongdong Theatre.
 It was a hot and sunny afternoon when we arrived at the place.
 Before we start, here is a brief introduction to Jeongdong Theatre:

-They have a restaurant bar with good ambience at the ground level.
+They have a restaurant bar with a good ambience at the ground level.
 Do check them out if you are keen.
-Me and my mom had a wonderful date here at their restaurant bar 길들여지기here 2 years ago.
+My mom and I had a wonderful date here at their restaurant bar 길들여지기here 2 years ago.
 I must say it is a good choice for a romantic dinner and theatre date night for couples.
 They have a solid wine list as well!

-The theatre is located at the basement.
+The theatre is located in the basement.
 You’ll need to purchase or collect your ticket at the counter.
-Check in your bags at the counter if you want to.
+Check-in your bags at the counter if you want to.
 Especially if you have been shopping before the show.
-I remembered they have a Hanbok ( Korean traditional costume) booth for visitors to wear them on to take pictures.
-However, they do not have that this time round. : (
+I remembered they have a Hanbok ( Korean traditional costume) booth for visitors to try on for pictures.
+However, they do not have that this time around. : (

 Here we are inside the theatre.
 As cameras are not allowed throughout the show, I couldn’t take pictures of the fantastic performance and share them with you.
 However, I manage to find some pictures from their official site, check them out here in the post!